markv58/UDI-Ping/README.md

 Note the ip address and use that to Ping.

-1.0.2 minor bug fix
+1.0.2 Minor bug fix

-1.0.3 fixed crash when external ip is unreachable or modem is down
+1.0.3 Fixed crash when external ip is unreachable or modem is down

-1.0.5 works on Polisy now, use ip instead of the domain name.
+1.0.5 Works on Polisy now, use ip instead of the domain name.
 Ex.
 8.8.8.8 for Google

 1.0.8 Standardize url input for RPi and Polisy, <www.url.com>